-- The Start button is the icon, by default, located the lower-left corner of the screen.
+- The Start button is the icon, by default, located in the lower-left corner of the screen.
 It looks like four little squares put together — the official Microsoft icon.
 When you left-click (or tap) on this button, it will bring up the Start Menu.
-Right-clicking on this button will bring up the special menu (called X menu) which is useful for advanced users.
+Right-clicking on this button will bring up the special menu (called X menu), which is useful for advanced users.

-- The Start Menu is the main menu of Windows — going back al the way to Windows 95.
+- The Start Menu is the main menu of Windows — going back all the way to Windows 95.
 It contains shortcuts to all existing software applications available on your computer.
 Apart from left-clicking on the Start button, you can also call up the Start Menu by hitting the Windows key or Ctrl + Esc on the keyboard.

 Step-by-step tricks for Windows 10’s Start Menu

 Considering the Start Menu is the gateway to your computer, mastering it will give you the best experience with your system.
 These are what I do whenever I set up a new Windows 10 computer.